Short answer: it’s probably more than a name change, but it’s certainly not a revolution 🤔

 You could be forgiven for thinking Elevate Educator is Microsoft’s replacement for Innovative Educator, and that Elevate Schools is simply the new name for Innovative or Showcase schools.
 In many ways, they are.

 In my previous post, Nothing Is Different, But Everything’s Changed – Bett 26 Musings, I reflected on how familiar BETT 2026 felt on the surface, while at the same time signalling a shift beneath it all.
 Elevate, I think, serves as an excellent case in point.
-The Microsoft Education team at BETT were clearly talking it up, but for all the spin, it initially felt like business as usual under a more ai-focused title.
+The Microsoft Education team at BETT were clearly talking it up, but for all the spin, it still feels like business as usual under a more ai-focused title.
 Scratch the surface (no pun intended), though, and there are real changes…

-In this post, ’m deliberately focusing on Elevate Schools.
+In this post, I’m deliberately focusing on Elevate Schools.
 Not because Elevate Educator is less impactful, but because the changes to how schools enter, progress, and connect professional learning to wider strategy are where the most noticeable and arguably practical changes have happened.

 What hasn’t really changed